How New Technology Exploits Complacent Markets

 Doft, a mid-growth company that calls itself the “first real Uber for trucks and freight,” has also employed this strategy by disrupting the trucking industry with new technology.
 It connects shippers with independent owner-operator truck drivers via mobile app, bypassing more traditional means of shipping goods.
 Some of the major contributors to its success include real-time access to trucks, GPS tracking of shipments and instant rate confirmation as well as the convenience that the mobile app provides.

 Our company, LeadCrunch, which is in its post-seed stage, is another company that uses technology to enter complacent markets.
-For instance, we apply artificial intelligence (AI) to lead generation, scoring and verification.
+For instance, we apply artificial intelligence (AI) marketing solutions to lead generation, scoring and verification.
 Although the business model isn’t new, its usage of AI is innovative in the lead generation markets, which contributes to its burgeoning success.

 How Can I Do It?